 For more information on the State of Maryland's customer service program, or to submit a suggestion, please visit

 How we're organized

-- Division of Business and Industry Sector Development
+- Business and Industry Sector Development

-13 public boards and commissions that provide recommendations and direction to Commerce.
+The Agency also has 13 public boards and commissions that provide recommendations and direction to Commerce.
 These boards focus on targeted groups and industry sectors such as small business, life sciences, federal facilities and manufacturing.
 They serve as a critical link to let the governor and our agency know the issues Maryland businesses are facing — and the best way to solve them.